agentmodels/agentmodels.org/chapters/3b-mdp-gridworld.md

 GridWorld.draw(world, { trajectory });
 ~~~~

-Extending this idea, we can return and visualize the expected values of each action the agent *could have taken* during their trajectory.
-For each state in a trajectory, we compute the expected value of each possible action (given the state and remaining time).
-The resulting numbers are analogous to Q-values in infinite-horizon MDPs.
+Extending this idea, we can display the expected values of each action the agent *could have taken* during their trajectory.
+These expected values numbers are analogous to state-action Q-values in infinite-horizon MDPs.

-The expected values are already being computed implicitly: we add a function addition to `getExpectedUtilitiesMDP` in order to return them.
-We then plot these on the Gridworld itself.
-The numbers in each grid cell are the expected utilities of moving in the corresponding directions.
-This allows us to see how close the agent was to taking the short route as opposed to the long route.
-(Also note that if the difference in expected utility between two actions is small then a noisy agent will take each of them with nearly equal probability).
+The expected values were already being computed implicitly; we now use `getExpectedUtilitiesMDP` to access them.
+The displayed numbers in each grid cell are the expected utilities of moving in the corresponding directions.
+For example, we can read off how close the agent was to taking the short route as opposed to the long route.
+(Note that if the difference in expected utility between two actions is small then a noisy agent will take each of them with nearly equal probability).

 ~~~~
 // trajectory must consist only of states.
 This can be done by calling